amar47shah/compassionate-coding/text.md

 a relationship.
 And coming from the standpoint of someone who has has been cruel both to people and to code, I want to tell you why you should try to be compassionate instead.

+# Culture

+Culture, that's what it's about.

+In the teaser for this talk, I asked you to let go of anger and fear, to let go, and I promised, more or less, that letting go would bring you joy.
+It's a safe promise to make, because it's not a new idea at all.

+But I want to give you a little more than that.
+I didn't start my software career writing Ruby.
+I actually spent over half of my time at my first job working with a ghastly nightmare called Cache ObjectScript.

+But thanks to people like Matz and DHH, and thanks to a little bit of risk-taking and elbow grease of my own, now I get to be paid to spend all day sculpting with a language that's truly a joy to touch.
+Ruby's not perfect, but for me and for many of you, I bet it comes close.

+Well, if that weren't enough, Ruby comes with a culture and a community, and that's why we're all here today.
+Remember this?
+MINSWAN.
+Matz is nice, so we are nice.
+So let's be generous with our kindness.
+Let's be kind to our partners, and our children, and our family, and to our coworkers, the people we mentor, and those who mentor us.
+Let's be kind to ourselves, and let's be kind to our code.
+Even legacy code.

+Be generous with your kindness.
+Spread that shit everywhere.
+It's the most valuable thing in the whole wide world that you get unlimited amounts of for absolutely fucking free.

+Thank you.